 Current Law: Most pension income is taxed as ordinary income under federal law, with exception only to avoid double-taxation of after-tax contributions to pension plans.
-Minnesota offers no distinct treatment for pension income relative to federal law, outside of pension income for retired and disabled former active service members of the military.
+Minnesota offers no distinct treatment for pension income relative to federal law, except for pension income for retired and disabled former active service members of the military.

 Proposed Law: The bill creates a subtraction for pension income from a qualifying public safety pension.
-The subtraction applies to individuals under the age of 55 as of December 31, 2022 with at least 20 years of public service and their surviving spouses.
-The amount of the subtraction would equal the amount of income received, to the extent it is included in federal adjusted gross income (FAGI) and excluding disability income.
+The amount of the subtraction would equal the amount of income received, to the extent included in federal adjusted gross income (FAGI).
+Only those with more than 20 years of service in a qualifying pension plan would be eligible.
+Those with felony convictions related to their public service would not be eligible.

 The specific state and local pension plans which would qualify for the subtraction are the Public Employees Retirement Association (PERA) Police & Fire Plan (P&F), the PERA Correctional Plan, the State Patrol Retirement Fund (SPRF), and the Minnesota State Retirement System (MSRS) Correctional Plan.
 The subtraction would also include "any similar annuity or benefit from a retirement system administered by the federal government."
 The phrase "similar annuity or benefit" is not defined.
 For this estimate, any public safety officer receiving pension benefits from either the Civil Service Retirement System (CSRS) or the Federal Employee Retirement System (FERS) is considered eligible.